the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-examples.md

 ## Maintenance

-Maintenance work in _The Turing Way_ applies to multiple aspects, some of which are: responding to the questions in community spaces such as Gitter, GitHub issues, or Twitter; the technical infrastructure of the GitHub repository, associated GitHub bots, scripts and continuous integration pipeline; the online hosting platforms of Jupyter book and Netlify; and the translation infrastructure of Transifex.
+Maintenance work in _The Turing Way_ applies to multiple aspects, some of which are: responding to the questions in community spaces such as Gitter, GitHub issues, or X (formerly Twitter); the technical infrastructure of the GitHub repository, associated GitHub bots, scripts and continuous integration pipeline; the online hosting platforms of Jupyter book and Netlify; and the translation infrastructure of Transifex.

 - *Persona for maintaining community interactions*: Neve has helped two contributors on two individual occasions by responding to a question on the Turing Way Gitter channel and a question on one of the issues in _The Turing Way_ GitHub repository.
   - **Acknowledgement:** He is acknowledged in the Contributors table with the 💬 (`question`) and 🤔 (`idea`) emojis.